Our Founder’s Journey

 2. Bringing NZ to Italy.
 A smart city rebuild and the social impact of technology.

-Whilst living in Florence, Italy (2014-2015), she decided to put her mind to use and submit an abstract to the International Association for Impact Assessment conference on the future of smart cities in relation to the Christchurch City Rebuild.
-Here she stretched her futurist thinking for the first time and presented her research on the future of technology and the social impact of smart cities to a room full of experts on her 22nd birthday.
+Whilst living in Florence, Italy (2014-2015), she decided to put her mind to use and submit an abstract to the International Association for Impact Assessment conference.
+She explored the future of smart cities in the context of the Christchurch City Rebuild, stretching her futurist thinking for the first time.
+On her 22nd birthday, she presented her research and insights on how technology and urban design intersect with social impact to a room full of international experts, marking an early milestone in her journey of blending people, systems, and innovation.

 3. The Return to Academics.
-A master in education and spiritual leadership.
+A master in education and holistic leadership.

 4. Bedridden, a kitchen table, and new technology.

 A ruptured ovarian cyst led to Alison being bedridden for several months after graduating from her Master’s.
-During this time, she started watching environmental documentaries, discussing futurist technology with her father at the kitchen table, and trying to think of how we could solve the world’s problems.
+During this time, she spent her days sitting at the kitchen table, watching environmental documentaries and thinking up how technology could solve the world’s problems.
 This is what led to her developing a smart water metering and decentralised water ledger system, known as Meterme.
-Here, she became fascinated with the potential of technology and how her knowledge of people could actually make tech for good.
+Here, she became fascinated with the potential of technology and how her knowledge of people could make tech for good.
 This then led to her presenting on the future of water and technology at the International Water Association conference in Hong Kong in 2019.

 5. The lost years.
-Psychic training and predicting covid cases.
+Intuitive training and predicting patterns.

-But during this time, she was quietly collecting data and ethnographic research on the founders, leaders, politicians, and CEOs she worked with and advised.
-She wanted to test her theory that some in leadership positions, and those who feel called to bring an idea to life, are naturally intuitive and can tap into something beyond the physical.
+During this time, she absorbed insights from the founders, leaders, politicians, and CEOs she worked with and advised.
+She was testing her theory that those drawn to innovate and bring new ideas to life are naturally attuned to something beyond the visible.
 Her theories proved accurate; they just needed a little assistance.

-This is where all the stepping stones of her journey fell into place, and her taking the first leap into the founder’s journey began.
+This is where all the stepping stones of her journey fell into place, and she took the first leap into the founder’s journey.

 Webinars and conferences